 … and pretty much anything else that makes life easier.

-Most of my articles are written from a Microsoft .NET perspective, although I occasionally write more thoughtful articles on software development in general.
+Most of my articles are written from a Microsoft .NET perspective, although I occasionally write more thoughtful articles on examples of software development methodologies in general.